manorit2001/lore-mcp/README.md

 ### `get_thread_summary` ↔ `npm run cli -- summary`
 - Generates a compact, non-LLM summary (`summarizeThread`) with optional quote stripping and token budgeting.
+- Supports pagination when you need to stream large discussions: pass `page` (1-based) and `pageSize` to limit the slice returned and avoid overfilling the client context.
+The response adds `{ page, pageSize, totalMessages, totalPages, hasMore }` metadata when either field is present.
 - MCP call:
   ```json
   {